pololu/rpicsim/docs/Running.md

 Some subroutine values might store input or output values in RAM.
 To test those subroutines, you will need to be able to read and write RAM as described in the {file:Variables.md Variables page}.

-Some subroutine values might store input or output values in SFRs.
-To test those subroutines, you will need to be able to read and write SFRs as described in the {file:SFRs.md SFRs page}.
+Some subroutine values might store input or output values in registers.
+To test those subroutines, you will need to be able to read and write registers as described in the {file:Registers.md Registers page}.